MI2G/accelerated-langevin-imla/README.md

 # Preparations

-To run the Matlab code, you'll need to install the library to be found in ```libs/L-BFGS-B-C```.
+To run the Matlab code, you'll need to install the library included as a submodule in ```libs/L-BFGS-B-C```.
 Detailed instructions can be found in the original repository by Stephen Becker [here](https://github.com/stephenbeckr/L-BFGS-B-C).
-The current implementation requires the parallel toolbox, but this is not essential.
+The sampling code requires the parallel toolbox, but this is not essential.

 To run the Python code, you'll be required to install Python 3.9 and the following packages